-The owners of the fabulous trio of Barrafina’s, Eton-educated Sam and Eddie Hart are behind what many will argue the best tapas restaurants in the Capital, serving à la carte plates led by executive chef Nieves Barragàn Mohacho who is of course influenced by being raised in the Basque Country and her travels to Galacia, San Sebastian & Mallorca.
-Earlier this year the Frith Street original which I hold dearly to my heart won a Michelin Star, a very special accolade indeed.
-Just a couple of weeks ago the duo opened the part 3 in the heart of the theatre land on Drury Lane which is geared towards the theatre goers, trust me on this, it is the hottest new launch since the the opening of Soho original 2008.
-Just like the others it operates on a no booking policy delivering beautifully sourced seasonal products served with a real depth of flavour.
-Eat at any Barrafina and you will spread the gospel on how good it really is and after eating at Drury Lane I can comfortably claim that it was the best meal I have had in 2015.
+The owners of the fabulous trio of Barrafina’s – Eton-educated Sam and Eddie Hart are behind what many will argue the best tapas restaurants in the Capital – serving à la carte plates, led by executive chef Nieves Barragàn Mohacho.
+Being raised in the Basque Country and having widely travelled the under-belly of Galacia, San Sebastian & Mallorca means her food is heavily influenced by those unique cultures.
+Earlier this year the Frith Street original, which I hold dearly to my heart won a Michelin Star, a very special accolade indeed.
+Just a couple of weeks ago the duo opened the part tres in the heart of the theatre land on Drury Lane, which is geared towards the theatre goers.
+Trust me on this, it is the hottest new launch since the the opening of Soho original 2008.
+Just like the others it operates on a no booking policy, delivering beautifully sourced seasonal products served with a real depth of flavour.
+Eat at any Barrafina and you will spread the gospel on how good it really is, and after eating at Drury Lane I can comfortably claim that it was the best meal I have had in 2015.
 Let the pictures do the talking!

 Bomba Ibericá £5.8; I love the name and loved the taste too.
-These were very good, fried to a crisp golden with a filling of potato and Iberico pork ragu.
-The potato provided the perfect foil for the rich ragu and with the sweet tang of the romesco sauce it just worked.
-My only slight grumble is that the aioli was unnecessary and it was a little pricey for a couple of mouthfuls!
+These crispy shelled snacks, filled with potato and Iberico pork ragu were astounding.
+The potato provided the perfect foil for the rich ragu and the sweet tang of the romesco sauce teased the palate to want more.
+My only slight grumble is that the aioli was unnecessary and it was a little pricey for a couple of mouthfuls.

-The days specials we’re presented convincingly by our lovely waitress and from past experiences at Frith St we opted for Caribinero prawns £8.50 each , Razor Clams £9.80 and Beetroot Salad with White Peach £7.50.
-Also how could we resist not ordering any seafood after seeing it all nestled on the ice on display?
+The days specials we’re presented eloquently by our lovely waitress.
+Based on previous positive experiences at Frith St, we opted for Caribinero prawns £8.50 each , Razor Clams £9.80 and Beetroot Salad with White Peach £7.50.
+Also how could we resist all that seafood nestled on ice for all the see?
+It’s a sales pitch in itself.

-Pan Con Tomate £2.8 (each) – the tomato’s are presented in more of a fleshier form than that of Firth St or Adelaide St which is a refreshing change.
-Still awesome regardless with those sweet tomatoes dressed with salt, olive oil on top of that crisp bread.
+Pan Con Tomate £2.8 (each) – the tomato’s are presented in more of a fleshier form than that of Firth St or Adelaide St, which is a refreshing change.
+Still awesome regardless, as those sweet tomatoes dressed with salt, olive oil on top of that crisp sour dough really nails it.

 Cuttle Fish Empanada £7.5.
-I loved this dish, the cuttle fish perfectly seasoned, umami and all encased in a rich flakey pastry.
+I loved this dish.
+The cuttle fish is perfectly seasoned, has tonnes of umami and is encased in rich flakey pastry.
 It came with sweet little pea shoots that were dressed really well.

 Choriza Tortilla £7.5.
 They are works of art in my opinion – prepared in their own dinky little frying pans, browned on the outside and oozing in the middle.
-A must have delicious staple.
-The aioli with little chunks of chorizo on top looks great but it was rich enough without it.
+(It’s a must have delicious staple).
+The aioli with little chunks of chorizo on top looks great, but it was rich enough without it.

 Pork Belly Mojo Verde £12.60.
 It makes me so happy knowing that this divine swine features as a regular on the menu.
-The taste was unreal, the delicate interplay with the moist flesh, fat and crispy skin was conducive of perfectly timed cooking.
-The herby mojo verde helped provide balance to the rich sauce and not a combination I’ve had before – a perfect concoction.
+The taste was unreal.
+There’s a delicate interplay of moist flesh, fat and crispy skin, which is conducive of perfectly timed cooking.
+The herby mojo verde helped provide a fresh balance to the rich sauce too.

 Pheasant Egg and Morchilla De Burgos on Toast £7.50.
-Crisp bread toped with Spanish blood pudding, broad beans and the perfectly cooked pheasant eggs flavoured with cumin.
+Crisp bread topped with Spanish blood pudding, broad beans and the perfectly cooked pheasant eggs are topped with paprika.
 This is one of dishes that you must order – a case in point as to why Barrafina Drury Lane is so brilliant.

 The damage: Expect to pay £65-£80 per head with wine.

-The bad: Some minor gripes were the running out of pimientos just after our we sat down, aioli was over-kill on the Bomba Ibericá’s and Tortilla’s.
+The bad: Some minor gripes were the running out of pimientos just after our waitress sat us down, aioli was over-kill on the Bomba Ibericá’s and Tortilla’s.
 Oh and some may loathe the non-booking policy!

 43 Drury Lane, WC2B 5AJ